cloudalchemy/ansible-node-exporter/README.md

 ## Warning

-Due to limitations of galaxy.ansible.com we had to move role to https://galaxy.ansible.com/cloudalchemy/node_exporter and use `_` instead of `-` in role name.
-This is a breaking change and unfortunatelly it affects all versions of node_exporter role as ansible galaxy doesn't offer any form of redirection.
+Due to limitations of galaxy.ansible.com we had to move the role to https://galaxy.ansible.com/cloudalchemy/node_exporter and use `_` instead of `-` in role name.
+This is a breaking change and unfortunately, it affects all versions of node_exporter role as ansible galaxy doesn't offer any form of redirection.
 We are sorry for the inconvenience.

 ## Description